~+~+~+~+~+~+~

 Elliot picked up his book bag again and headed for the living room with the cat trailing after him, still mewling softly, persistent in keeping its existence acknowledged.
 Upon entering the living room Elliot came across his mother, dozing off in a chair in front of the TV.
 Glamorous actors, each as generic as the one before and after it flashed across the screen; and while the volume was fairly low, Elliot could make out the dramatic hitches and tones of their impeccable voices.
 Exasperated by this usual scene, Elliot approached his dozing mother and shook her by the shoulder, rousing her to complete consciousness.

-It had taken all he had to convince his friends years ago that the situation didnt require outside intervention.
-An occasional fight every now and then didn't need outside intervention; the thought of such always filled him with dread.
-And even if a select few knew about what went on and offered comfort, no part of him wanted that aspect of his life boil over and into the lives of those he cared about.
-Aside from that, he had two feet; he could stand on his own.
+It had taken all he had to convince his friend’s years ago that the situation didn’t require outside intervention.
+An occasional fight every now and then didn't need outside intervention, and the thought of such always filled him with dread.
+Even if a select few knew about what went on and offered comfort, no part of him wanted that aspect of his life boil over and into the lives of those he cared about.
+Even when his friends suggested living in the dorms of their school, Elliot couldn't bring himself to do it.
+What a waste of money it would be when he lived close enough to the school to walk.
+And who would take care of Muffin?
+His parents were hardly home anyway, so it was mostly quiet.
+It was fine.
+He had two feet.
+He could stand on his own.

 Elliot rose up and left the cat to its belated meal.
 He made his way up the staircase to the top floor, careful to go around the many shards of glass scattered all about the middle.
 He walked past the master bedroom, where he could hear the soft humming of the radio inside.
 Most likely his father reading again while listening to a local station; off in his own world.
 Elliot walked on past towards his own room.
 His book bag dropped one final time with a loud and obtrusive thump by his doorway, followed by the tiny click of the door shutting behind him, officially severing him off from the rest of the house.